morningspace/docker-registry-cli/README.md

 ### Copy images between registries

-Just like the linux `cp` command to copy directories and files, to copy image and its tags between registries, all can be done by `cli cp` command.
+Just like the linux `cp` command to copy directories and files, to copy one or more images and tags between registries, all can be done by `cli cp` command.

-When specify an image with one tag or multiple tags separated by comma, it can copy one or more images with their tags to target registry for you.
+When specify an image with one or more tags separated by comma, it can copy one or more images with their tags to target registry.
 Without specifying any tag, it will copy the image with `latest` tag.
-The source registry can be private registry or public registry such as Docker Hub:
+The source registries can be private registries or public registries such as Docker Hub:

 ```shell
 # copy an image with a tag to a registry